simonrose121/phd/_posts/2016-10-18-mindstorms.markdown

 categories:
 ---

-Seymour Papert's seminal work on the use of computers in education, originally written in 1986.
+The first stop on our journey is Seymour Papert's seminal work on the use of computers in education, originally written in 1986 when we were just beginning to see computers in the classroom.

 _**Key Points**_

-**Child programming computer**
+**Children programming computers, not the other way round**
 The child becomes the episotomologist -> learning about learning knowledge.

-**Mathophobes becoming mathophiles**
+**Mathophiles**
 Not being taught knowledge correctly so building a mental barrier against it, "I'm not good at maths, etc".

 **Environments for learning**